 The planet's surface swings through extremes of temperature.
 In the daytime, it can reach 700 degrees Fahrenheit (315 C).
 At night, the temperature drops to –300 F (–183 C).
 Radar observations suggest that water ice might inhabit shadowed craters at Mercury's poles.
 These regions never see the Sun, so the ice would not vaporize into space.

 Only two spacecraft have visited Mercury.
 Mariner 10 flew by the planet three times in 1974 and 1975, and mapped about half of Mercury's surface.
 NASA's MESSENGER spacecraft made three passes of its own more than three decades later.
 In March 2011 it became the first spacecraft to orbit Mercury.
-It is scheduled to end its mission in early 2015.
+It ended its mission in 2015.

 ☿The Sun’s closest planet is visible for a few days at a time just before sunrise or just after sunset.
 Mercury is at its best this year in the dawn sky in early January and late August, and in the evening sky in the middle of March.